| |

 (Facsimiles of the Statue of Liberty, soldiers and various women

-appear on stage and on video screens.
-Topaz puts a crown of thorns on
+appear on stage and the video screens.
+Topaz puts a crown of thorns

-her head, touches herself as if she's the Statue of Liberty, saying:)
+on her head.
+Touches herself as if she's the Statue of Liberty, saying:)

 (Topaz moves towards the freeze-framed witless women in the room,